 Conclusion

 Faculty mentoring in independent study combines structured guidance with adaptive, personalized support.
 It demands time, skill, and institutional backing.
-When done well, it produces graduates who have gained more than subject matter knowledge.
-They leave with professional identity, intellectual confidence, and relationships that shape their careers.
+When done well, it produces graduates who have gained more than subject matter knowledge — they leave with professional identity, intellectual confidence, and relationships that shape their careers.